UV-Protected Acrylic Display Cases for Sun-Exposed Retail

 A UV-protected acrylic display case is the right spec when the case lives anywhere standard PMMA cannot — sun-exposed retail windows, west-facing skylit atria, vehicle showrooms, outdoor signage zones — and the difference between getting that spec right and not is roughly 6 months of acceptable appearance vs 18+ months.
 Standard cast PMMA with no UV stabilization typically reaches a yellowness index of 4–6 by month 6 of direct south-facing retail-window exposure, and 11–13 by month 12.
 That is the difference between a case that looks clear behind the product and a case that looks like an old amber lampshade — and it happens whether the buyer notices it month-by-month or all at once when a colleague flags it.

-In 12+ years running our production lines I have shipped custom display cases into every kind of retail environment, and the yellowing complaints almost always trace back to the same three words on the original PO: just say “acrylic”.
+In our production experience shipping custom display cases into every kind of retail environment, the yellowing complaints almost always trace back to the same three words on the original PO: just say “acrylic”.
 The fabricator sources standard cast PMMA, the case looks perfect at unboxing, and 6–9 months later the buyer is asking why the clear case has gone the color of weak tea.
 The cause is photo-oxidation: UV-A (315–400 nm) and UV-B (280–315 nm) photons carry enough energy to break the C-H bonds along the PMMA polymer chain, oxygen attacks the broken chain end, and the resulting carbonyl groups are what your eye reads as yellow.
 Standard cast PMMA does not have any chemistry inside the sheet to absorb that UV before it hits the polymer, so the reaction runs every sunny day until the chains are degraded enough to be visible.

 The reaction is cumulative and irreversible.
 Once the polymer chains have shifted to the yellow-shifted oxidation products, you cannot polish, clean, or chemically reverse them — the case is what it is.
 Worse, by the time YI is visible to a buyer (typically YI ≥ 5), the surface has also begun to embrittle: micro-cracks at stress-concentration points, edge crazing where the case meets a frame, and reduced impact resistance if anything bumps it.
 For a window-facing retail program where the case is meant to live 18–36 months in the same spot, standard PMMA is a 6-month material asked to do an 18-month job.